loudonlune/g2r/README.md

 g2r
 ==============
-g2r is currently a simple (and unfinished) binding of NCEP's g2c library for Rust.
+g2r is currently a simple (and unfinished) "safe" and rusty binding of NCEP's g2c library for Rust.
 Its aim is to make the library easier to use within Rust programs.
+It provides wrapper structs for templates used within the GRIB2 data format standard, and hopes to one day fully encapsulate most or all of the standard.

 What can g2r do?
 --------------